bbusenius/History-of-Guatemala-2nd-Grade/units/unit4/lesson2.md

 2. **Main Activity (30 minutes)**:
    - **Objective**: Explore colonial life through story, dictation, and craft.
    - **Procedure**:
-     - **Storytelling (10 minutes)**: Read "A Day in Colonial Antigua" aloud with enthusiasm.
-Ask, “What did Lucia do at the plaza?” to connect to daily life.
+     - **Storytelling (10 minutes)**: Read [A Day in Colonial Antigua](resources/colonial_life_story.md) aloud with enthusiasm.
+Ask, “What did Ana see on her way to the market?” to connect to daily life.
      - **Dictation (5 minutes)**:
        - **Objective**: Practice spelling and reinforce historical content.
        - **Procedure**:
-         - Say, “Let’s write a sentence from Lucia’s story.”
+         - Say, “Let’s write a sentence from Ana’s story.”
-         - Dictate the sentence: "The plaza was busy."
-(English) or "La plaza estaba ocupada."
-(Spanish).
+         - Dictate the sentence: "Ana lived in a stone house in the city’s center.
+Its walls were painted white, and a wooden cross hung above the door."
          - Read it slowly, repeating as needed, while the student writes it in their notebook or on paper.
-         - Check their spelling and praise their effort (e.g., “You got ‘plaza’ right!”).
+         - Check their spelling and praise their effort (e.g., “You got ‘Ana’ right!”).
      - **Craft (15 minutes)**: Follow the craft guide: Cut a paper strip and circle, assemble into a tricorn hat, decorate with markers.
-Discuss, “Who might wear this hat in Lucia’s town?”
+Discuss, “Who might wear this hat in Ana’s town?”
 3. **Narration (10 minutes)**:
    - **Objective**: Reinforce learning through retelling.
    - **Procedure**: